osgeouk/website/code-sprint-2024.md

 layout: default
 ---

-## OSGeo:UK 2024 Code Sprint - Code by the Coast
+## OSGeo:UK 2024 Code Sprint - Code by the Coast - SOLD OUT

 ![](images/code-by-the-coast.png)

-We will be running our first UK code sprint, Code by the Coast, on Tuesday 30th July 2024, at the The Heights Hotel, Portland, Dorset, UK.
-[Book your tickets now](https://www.eventbrite.co.uk/e/osgeouk-2024-code-sprint-tickets-870353269057).
+We will be running our first UK code sprint, Code by the Coast, on Tuesday 30th July 2024, at the The Heights Hotel, Portland, Dorset, UK. [~~Book your tickets now~~](https://www.eventbrite.co.uk/e/osgeouk-2024-code-sprint-tickets-870353269057).
+SOLD OUT.
+Please email us on <span class="osgeoemail"></span> if you have any questions.

 This is a great opportunity to work on some up and coming open-source projects and to meet up with other open-source developers here in the UK.
 Whether you are new to open-source geospatial development or have been working in the industry for years we hope this event will be the summer work-cation you need!